Marx Brothers: The Cocoanuts and Animal Crackers

 The Cocoanuts was notable for another Marx Brothers first: the inclusion in the cast of Margaret Dumont, a former small-time vaudevillian who had married into wealth, become widowed, and then been forced to take the stage again.
 Dumont played Mrs. Potter, a wealthy widow and object of Hammer's romantic pursuits.
 Writer Morrie Ryskind, who had performed uncredited work on The Cocoanuts, remembered that, from when she stepped on stage, "it became obvious [...] that the addition of Miss Dumont [...] filled a long neglected void, and that a great comedy team had been launched."
 She would go on to reprise her role as straight foil to Groucho in their next Broadway production and in seven of their movies.
-Groucho later reflected that Dumont "never understood any of my jokes," though this was likely an exaggeration for comic effect, as interviews showed that Dumont was a skilled performer who understood precisely how to play opposite him.
+Groucho later reflected that Dumont "never understood any of my jokes".
+Interviews showed that Dumont understood comedy, and was a skilled performer who understood precisely how to play opposite him.

 Sam Harris brought together many of the same creative talents for the next Marx Brothers production, Animal Crackers.
 Kaufman would again develop the book, this time with co-writer Morrie Ryskind receiving full credit.
 Margaret Dumont would again play the foil.
 In place of Irving Berlin, lyrics and music were provided by Bert Kalmar and Harry Ruby.
-Kalmar and Ruby supplied "Hooray for Captain Spaulding", which was to become Groucho’s signature tune, and later the theme music for his television program You Bet Your Life.
+Kalmar and Ruby supplied "Hooray for Captain Spaulding", which was to become Groucho's signature tune, and later the theme music for his television program You Bet Your Life.

 Animal Crackers premiered at the 44th Street Theatre on October 23, 1928, after an out-of-town tryout.
 The plot centered on a high-society gathering at the Long Island mansion of Mrs. Rittenhouse (Dumont), where a valuable painting is stolen.
-Groucho played explorer Captain Jeffrey T. Spaulding, while his brothers took roles as musicians.
-It was received as rapturously as their previous Broadway efforts, running for 171 performances, with The New Yorker describing it as “the very concoction for which the word ‘wow’ had been coined”.
+Groucho played explorer Captain Jeffrey T. Spaulding, Zeppo played his secretary, while Harpo and Chico took roles as musicians.
+Like The Cocoanuts and I'll Say She Is, it was successful: it ran for 171 performances, with The New Yorker describing it as “the very concoction for which the word ‘wow’ had been coined”.